OnitiFR/barry/README.md

 This client-server tool will watch a local directory for new backups, and upload them to a cold-storage Swift ("OVH-flavored") service.

+This is a work-in-progress, see the TODO file.

 ### Install

 Make sure Go is installed, then install/update Barry: `go get -u github.com/OnitiFR/barry`